How to Avoid Weight Gain While Injured

 There are ways to exercise around an injury especially if it is contained in one part of the body.
 For instance, runners who develop knee problems can cutback on miles for the meantime.
 They can fill their training gaps with a low-impact exercise such as swimming as it is still a cardiovascular workout that can sustain endurance level.
 You can also try spinning for another aerobic and low-impact workout, or something like yoga or Pilates for strength building exercises.

 Physical therapist Joe Vega advises to lighten the load for those who like to train with weights.
-It may even be necessary to go back to doing body-weight exercises if your body calls for it.
+It may even be necessary to go back to doing bodyweight exercises if your body calls for it.
 Focus on strengthening opposing muscles, as Vega says.
 For instance, do pulling motions instead of pressing if the latter is exacerbating the injury.
-Continue to build the abdominal with supine poses such as leg raises or bicycles.
+Continue to build the abdominals with supine poses such as leg raises or bicycles.
 The core is an important part of building strength as it is the support system for the rest of the body.
 If you have a strong midsection, it will be easier to get back to improving upper and lower body strength when you make a full recovery.

 Avoid Weight Gain Tips: Overhaul Your Diet